RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

     - Be nice to counsel (barrister)
     - Solicitor briefs and pays barrister, not client (get money from client)
     - Model Litigant - government dpp
-      - does not take a ‘win at all costs’ approach to litigation,
+      - does not take a 'win at all costs' approach to litigation,
       - but adopts an approach that aims to produce a fair resolution of the matter
       - Avoid litigation and keep litigation to a minimum
-  - The lawyer’s duty to third parties
+  - The lawyer's duty to third parties
     - Uniform Conduct Rules (Solicitors) r 34
     - Communication with third parties
       - Lawyers should not make representations asserted as true, but which they know to be untrue.
         - For example, a lawyer must not assert that they have been instructed to take a particular course of action in the absence of such instructions, or seek payment of costs from the third party when the lawyer knows that there is no entitlement to make such a claim.
-      - The lawyer must not make statements that are designed to mislead or intimidate the third party or that ‘grossly exceed’ the legitimate claims of the client's case.
+      - The lawyer must not make statements that are designed to mislead or intimidate the third party or that 'grossly exceed' the legitimate claims of the client's case.
         - This would include, for example, making a grossly exaggerated assertion as to the quantum of a client's claim or remedies available against the third party.
       - A lawyer must not threaten to commence criminal or disciplinary proceedings against another person if that person fails to satisfy any civil liability(a debt, for example) to the lawyer's client.
-        - You can actually report the person, just can’t threaten to do so
+        - You can actually report the person, just can't threaten to do so
   - The self-represented litigant
-    - not subject to the ethical constraints applied to lawyers in the conduct of their client’s case.
+    - not subject to the ethical constraints applied to lawyers in the conduct of their client's case.
-    - Counsel may have to assist, even if it hurts client’s case
+    - Counsel may have to assist, even if it hurts client's case
   - An abuse of process is the improper or unjust use of the legal system, such as using legal proceedings to harass or intimidate someone, or to gain an advantage in a case
     - Civility
       - legal and ethical principles that govern the behavior and conduct of lawyers in their interactions with other legal practitioners, clients, and members of the public.